 Also keep in mind that consistency is a big factor for a workout plan.
 The more you love the exercise you do the easier it becomes to do it consistently.
 If you like dumbbell workouts, great.
-If not there are plenty of other workouts to consider that can also offer a lot of benefits.
+If not there are plenty of dumbbell alternatives and other workouts to consider that can also offer a lot of benefits.

 Frequently asked questions (FAQ)

 If your goal is to build more and stronger muscles it is OK to use dumbbells every day as long as you target different muscle groups on different days.
 After a good dumbbell workout, the muscle group you targeted likely needs a day or more rest to repair.

 Dumbbells can be extremely effective for goals like building muscle, losing weight, and getting healthier when used right.
 Do not forget to supplement any dumbbell workout program with the right nutrition and enough sleep.